fwinkelbauer/chunkyard/ARCHITECTURE.md

   IRepository
 - **BlobReference:** Contains Chunk IDs and meta data which can be used to restore a Blob
-- **LogReference:** Contains Chunk IDs and meta data which can be used to restore a Snapshot
+- **SnapshotReference:** Contains Chunk IDs and meta data which can be used to restore a Snapshot

 ## Main Components